Type A Devices and Type B Devices

 Definition:

 Type A devices have simple, well-known failure modes.
 Think old-school type components.
 They have sufficient and dependable failure rate data.
 They typically have no embedded software or complex electronics.
+Per IEC 61508-2 Clause 7.4.3, a device qualifies as Type A only if all three of the following are met:

 Type B devices are complex and often include microprocessor-based components and embedded software.
 Thus this would include complex failure modes.
 Would include modern smart (diagnostic) equipment.